jpsm83/health/documentation/n8n/articleTranslation.md

 - **KEEP store names and retailer information** that help users locate products

 **This ensures users can easily find and purchase the mentioned products online or in stores regardless of the target language.**

+### SALES PRODUCTS TRANSLATION
+**CRITICAL: The salesProducts array contains generic product recommendations that MUST be translated:**

+- **TRANSLATE all product names in the salesProducts array** to the target language
+- **CULTURALLY ADAPT product terminology** to match how products are named on e-commerce websites in that language region
+- **USE searchable product names** that users would find on online marketplaces in the target language
+- **MAINTAIN the same number of products** as in the original array
+- **PRESERVE product relevance** - ensure translated products are still relevant to the article topic
+- **USE natural, native product terminology** for the target language market

+**Example translations:**
+- EN: "Running Shoes" → PT: "Tênis de Corrida" → ES: "Zapatillas para Correr" → FR: "Chaussures de Course" → DE: "Laufschuhe" → IT: "Scarpe da Corsa"
+- EN: "Protein Powder" → PT: "Proteína em Pó" → ES: "Proteína en Polvo" → FR: "Poudre de Protéine" → DE: "Proteinpulver" → IT: "Proteina in Polvere"

 **CRITICAL ERROR PREVENTION: These fields are currently being incorrectly translated to English.
 They MUST remain in their original language as provided in the input.**